faaizalikhan1/notes/react.md

 - When using conditional statements to display a piece of code, make sure the conditions(if using state), are initially intialised (or when checking for empitiness).

+- Parsing query strings:
+    The incoming query strings can be parse with the help of query-string module, and using it on

+    ```
+    componentDidMount(){
+     const values = queryString.parse(this.props.location.search);

+     //This gives us the query strings in the form of an object, which can be then extracted with the help of a key.
+    }
+    ```